jhrf/parabam-docs/source/Introduction.rst

 The manual way
 --------------

 Some users may wish to install from source.
-The source may be downloaded from here (link to path).
+The source may be [downloaded from here](https://github.com/jhrf/parabam).
-This part of the documents aren't written yet, but if you want to do this you probably know how to do it anyway.
+This part of the documentation isn't written yet, but if you want to do this you probably know how to do it anyway.

 The precompiled way
 -------------------